Inflatable rescue boat: Patrolling

 IRBs are of great value when patrolling a beach especially ocean surf beaches where either the surf is too powerful or the beach too large to perform rescues effectively on a board.

 Prior to the start of a patrol, it is the driver's responsibility to ensure the craft is correctly set up and ready for patrolling duties.
 Typically this will involve inflating the crafts four pontoons to the correct pressure with a hand/foot or electric pump.
 The motor is test run in a tank of fresh water to check full function and reliability before installation to the transom.
-The fuel bladder is filled and installed along with a tow rope, rescue tube, two oars, and a blunt point knife as minimum.
-A check list is then filled in by the driver, after which the IRB may be signed on for patrol by radioing "Surf Command".
+The fuel bladder is filled and installed along with a tow rope, rescue tube, two oars, a whistle and a blunt point knife as minimum.
+A check list is then filled in by the driver, after which the IRB may be signed on for patrol by radioing to their patrol captain or supervisor.
 At this point other patrol members assist to move the craft to a suitable launching position on the beach.
 The IRB is typically set up in a location outside the safe swimming area defined by the patrol flags.
 Where applicable, the boat may be towed onto the beach by way of a tractor or small jeep and trailer.

 When performing a rescue, the driver must negotiate large surf breaks and possibly obstacles such as rocks or other swimmers to reach the patient.
 The crewperson helps the driver by keeping a lookout for the patient and hazards.
 They are also instrumental in keeping the IRB balanced when crossing surf breaks and turning rapidly.
 The crewperson is also primarily responsible for bringing the patient on board, often during extremely dangerous and rapidly changing conditions, and looking after their welfare while at sea.

 The crew of an IRB can communicate with the shore through various accepted hand signals or through modern waterproof radios which are becoming more popular.